 In 2008 East Cambridgeshire District Council (ECDC) in partnership with the City of Ely Council, Soham Town Council and the local Constabulary, successfully transferred the monitoring of the cameras in Ely and Soham from Cambridge City County Council, saving local taxpayers £100,000 each year, whilst significantly improving access to the CCTV by local police.

-ECDC subsequently withdrew from the partnership and the final stage, which will save a further £40,000 each year, has been to move over to a modern wi-fi system.
+ECDC and Soham Town Council subsequently withdrew from the partnership and the final stage, which will save a further £40,000 each year, has been to move over to a modern wi-fi system.
 As well as being much cheaper, the system also provides a more flexible scheme for the future and was welcomed by all partners.
 A new Partnership was formed.

-The purpose of the CCTV is to contribute towards ensuring the Town Centres of both Ely and Soham are safe from crime and social nuisance.
+The purpose of the CCTV is to contribute towards ensuring that Ely’s city centre is safe from crime and social nuisance.

-Monitoring of the CCTV cameras spread around Ely and Soham takes place in the Ely Police Station by a volunteer team, led by a Co-ordinator, and managed by the Clerk of the City Council.
+Monitoring of the CCTV cameras that are located around Ely, takes place in the Ely Police Station by a volunteer team, led by a Co-ordinator, and managed by the Clerk of the City Council.

-The CCTV partnership is chaired by a City of Ely Council Cuncillor and comprises 3 further City of Ely Councillors, 2 Soham Town councillors, representatives of the Police and the lead of the Community Safety Partnership of the ECDC.
+The CCTV partnership is chaired by a City of Ely Council Councillor and comprises 3 further City of Ely Councillors, representatives of the Police and the lead of the Community Safety Partnership of the ECDC.

 Aims of the Scheme